angular/angular/aio/content/guide/cli-builder.md

 * Builders have option defaults specified in the `angular.json` configuration file, which can be overwritten by an alternate configuration for the target, and further overwritten by command line flags.

 * We recommend that you use integration tests to test Architect builders.
-You can use unit tests to validate the logic that the builder executes.
+Use unit tests to validate the logic that the builder executes.

 * If your builder returns an Observable, it should clean up in the teardown logic of that Observable.